oapicf/pinterest-sdk/clients/javascript/generated/docs/BoardsApi.md

 // Configure OAuth2 access token for authorization: pinterest_oauth2
 let pinterest_oauth2 = defaultClient.authentications['pinterest_oauth2'];
 pinterest_oauth2.accessToken = 'YOUR ACCESS TOKEN';
+// Configure OAuth2 access token for authorization: client_credentials
+let client_credentials = defaultClient.authentications['client_credentials'];
+client_credentials.accessToken = 'YOUR ACCESS TOKEN';

 let apiInstance = new PinterestSdk.BoardsApi();
 let opts = {
   'adAccountId': "adAccountId_example", // String | Unique identifier of an ad account.
   'bookmark': "bookmark_example", // String | Cursor used to fetch the next page of items 'pageSize': 25, // Number | Maximum number of items to include in a single page of the response.
-See documentation on <a href='/docs/getting-started/pagination/'>Pagination</a> for more information.
+See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information.
   'privacy': "privacy_example" // String | Privacy setting for a board.
 };
 apiInstance.boardsList(opts, (error, data, response) => {